-Where a student is undertaking a Masters or Doctorate level degree, and s/he has received Relocation Allowance to relocate to the study location, the study location is considered the permanent home.
+Where a student is undertaking a Masters or Doctorate level degree, and they have received Relocation Allowance to relocate to the study location, the study location is considered the permanent home.
 This means that Fares Allowance is no longer payable in respect of this approved course.